ENTP vs INTP – Key Differences between these Two Personalities

 Do people think of you as outgoing?

-ENTPs have periods when they are social, fanciful and impulsive.
-Those times are usually followed by quite a bit of down time and quiet introspection.
+ENTPs have periods when they are social, fanciful, and impulsive.
+Those times are usually followed by quite a bit of downtime and quiet introspection.

 INTPs would usually consider themselves to be strictly introverts.